paulmeier/foodBankDB/README.md

 # foodBankDB
-Database administration of distributions and donors
+Database administration tracking of distributions and donors